KotoJallow/Graphs/README.md

 # Graphs
 Shortest path from a given vertex to another within a graph

-It supports both one or two way communication
+It supports any form of communication

 Dijkstra algorithm c++